Bamise-Adebobola/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The tenth script would duplicate the last line of the iacta file The eleventh script would delete all js files
-The twelfth script would list all the directories and subdirectories of the current working directory
+The twelfth script would list all the directories and subdirectories of the current working directory The thirteenth script would list the 10 newest files sorted from newest to oldest